scoconno/scoconno.github.io/mind/functionalism/essay.md

 ---
 ### Introduction

-We have practiced writing about the mind in less formal formats.
-This paper will be our first standard writing assignment.
-In it you will be discussing the Turing Test.
  Turing believed that the ability to pass the Turing Test was both necessary and sufficient for mentality.
 You will be challenging both these claims (see below).
-While this is our first formal writing assignment, I do not want you to read anything other than the textbook and the materials I have included on the website.
+I do not want you to read anything other than the textbook and the materials I have included on the website.
 Do watch the videos I included there too.
 Include citations and reference, but feel free to pick your citation format.

 ### Task